craddm/craddm.github.io_old/_posts/2017-03-02-EEG-topographyColorMaps.md

                )
 ```

 *stat_contour* creates a new data frame internally which splits the data into bins.
 This new dataframe has a column "level", which is the value of each bin edge.
-Columns can be accessed using ..[column name].., so I simply check if the level is less than 0, which sets the linetype to different numbers for bins >=0 than for bins <0.
+Columns from internally generated dataframes can be accessed using ..[column name].., so I simply check if the level is less than 0, which sets the linetype to different numbers for bins >=0 than for bins <0.